 - As faux fur is made using synthetic material, it can be dyed in any color.

-- Though faux fur also keeps you warm, it is comparatively less warm than its original counterpart.
+- Though faux fur also keeps you warm, it is comparatively less insulated than its original counterpart.

 - Faux fur is woven into the polyester base, which makes it nonbreathable.